top of page

 So, today I want to take my time, slow the pace, and talk about it with the honesty and gentleness it deserves.

+Some of you knew instantly what I meant.
 Some of you felt a tug in your chest and were curious.
+So, what is detachment really?
+Let’s talk about it.

-It’s gently stepping to the side of someone’s moods, chaos, negativity, addictions, or emotional immaturity, so you don’t get swallowed up by it.
+Healthy detachment is never meant to harm.
+Healthy detachment is about protecting what matters most: your mind, your heart, your peace, your grounding.
+It's gently stepping to the side of someone’s moods, chaos, negativity, addictions, or emotional immaturity, so you don’t get swallowed up by it.

 Detachment is the internal choice not to live inside someone else’s noise, especially when that noise is something they don’t know how to manage.